webplatform/docs/tutorials/mobile_viewport/index.md

 As an alternative to disabling scaling, you can apply decimal
 '''minimum-scale''' and '''maximum-scale''' values to control the potential ''range'' of magnification.
+As of this writing, Chrome for Android does not support '''user-scalable''', in which case fixing the zoom range at a single value has the same effect:

+ &lt;meta name="viewport" content="width=device-width,
+     initial-scale=1, maximum-scale=1, minimum-scale=1, user-scalable=no"/>

-See below for details on how these viewport options and related CSS affects the appearance of landscape-oriented content.
+See below for details on how these scaling options and related CSS affects the appearance of landscape-oriented content.

 The '''user-scalable''' property only affects access to the overall page.
 Touch-enabled web content within that page (such as map